William Wragg: Parliamentary career

-Wragg held his seat at the 2017 general election with a slightly reduced majority.
-He had been targeted by the successor to the Remain campaign, Open Britain, for his support of a hard Brexit.

-In Parliament, Wragg has served on the Procedure, Education and Backbench Business Committees, and the Finance Committee.

-In February 2016, it was reported that Wragg had moved back to his parents' house in order to save money for a deposit on buying a house.
+In February 2016, Wragg disclosed that he had moved back to his parents' house in order to save money for a deposit on buying a house.

 In May 2016, it was reported that Wragg was one of a number of Conservative MPs being investigated by police in the 2015 general election party spending investigation, for allegedly spending more than the legal limit on constituency election campaign expenses; he was interviewed, under caution, by Police in 2017, after which Police passed his file to the Crown Prosecution Service (CPS).
 In May 2017, the CPS decided that no criminal charges would be brought.